Resources for Biology Research

-- Gale Virtual Reference Library: Search by Keyword to find resources on your topic, or click on the “Science” tab to search through individual reference sources.
+- Gale Virtual Reference Library: Search this reference database by Keyword to find resources on your topic, or click on the “Science” tab to search through individual reference sources.

-- Encyclopedia of Human Body Systems: a reference work for human physiology and anatomy.
+- Encyclopedia of human body systems: This ebook is a reference work for human physiology and anatomy.

-- Science Terms Made Easy: A Lexicon of Scientific Words and Their Root Language Origins: a useful guide for common scientific terms.
+- Science terms made easy: A lexicon of scientific words and their root language origins: This ebook is a useful guide for common scientific terms.

-- Encyclopedia of Global Warming and Science Technology: a resource covering global warming concepts and issues.
+- Encyclopedia of global warming and science technology: This ebook is a resource covering global warming concepts and issues.

 Print Reference Sources